Introduction

 All participants and their solutions will need to proof, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).

 All participants and their solutions will need to proof, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).
-Please refer to the certification information page for the process of conformity assessment and certification.
 Since this standard document describes a set of standards to be fulfilled, participants MUST fulfill all mentioned standards listed at 2.1.1 LIST OF STANDALONE STANDARDS and the respective conformity assessment criteria in addition to the specific criteria mentioned in this document.
 The specific criteria described in this document are describing the usage of the central tools as well as common tools described in the linked standardization documents and therefore compliance should be checked with the tools provided for these components.

 In order to proof conformity with this use case digital product pass standard as a data consumer or app provider demonstrate that you